MikhailHusyev/AlgorithmsClassJava2019/README.md

 A very basic replication, in Java, of what was discussed in Algorithms class

-##Topics Covered
+## Topics Covered
-1.Insertion Sort
+1. Insertion Sort
-2.Merge Sort
+2. Merge Sort